brysonsteck/wiimmfi-watcher/README.md

 # Wiimmfi Watcher

 Wiimmfi Watcher is an Android application that allows you to watch Mario Kart Wii gameplay by simply entering your friend code.
-This application can be found on the Google Play Store [here!](https://play.google.com/store/apps/details?id=me.brysonsteck.wiimmfiwatcher) This app can be used in English, German, French, Italian and Japanese.
+This application can be found on the Google Play Store [here!](https://play.google.com/store/apps/details?id=me.brysonsteck.wiimmfiwatcher) This app can be used in English, German, French, Italian, Japanese, Spanish, Portuguese and Korean.

 This application is currently being maintained by myself out of love for Mario Kart Wii and appreciation for the developers of Wiimmfi.
 I am in no way affiliated with Wiimmfi or any of the Wiimmfi developers.